Fifty Years of SAR Automatic Target Recognition: The Road Forward: Evolution of SAR Target classification

 \section{Evolution of SAR Target classification}

-The core of SAR ATR lies in extracting highly discriminative, effective and robust features.
-As shown in Fig. \ref{classification comparision high level} (a), traditional methods rely on handcrafted features and combine them with shallow classifiers.
-Deep learning methods automatically optimize feature representation through end-to-end learning, as shown in Fig. \ref{classification comparision high level} (b).
-Despite differences in their paradigms, their core essence is to extract features that can effectively distinguish targets.
-From the perspective of feature representation, this section conducts a unified classification and review of traditional and deep learning methods, with each subsection concluding with a discussion of key issues.
+\textbf{The core of SAR target classification lies in extracting discriminative, effective, and robust features.} As shown in Fig. \ref{classification comparision high level} (a), traditional methods rely on handcrafted features combined with shallow classifiers.
+In contrast, deep learning methods automatically optimize feature representation via end-to-end learning (Fig. \ref{classification comparision high level} (b)).
+Despite paradigm differences, both aim to extract discriminative target features.
+From a feature representation perspective, this section presents a unified taxonomy and review of these methods, with critical issues discussed in each subsection.